Chapter 15.

 While this framework is relatively new, it has generated considerable interest and debate.
 Many proponents see this approach as a valuable tool for rethinking economics in a way that is more aligned with the challenges and opportunities of the 21st century.

-In Making Sense of the Modern Economy, Farmer argues that these complex systems can exhibit sudden, unpredictable changes, much like phase transitions in physics.
+Traditional economic models often fall short by assuming a level of rationality that does not reflect reality.
+Real-world economies are complex systems characterised by feedback loops and emergent behaviour.
+These complex systems can exhibit sudden, unpredictable changes.
 This perspective underscores the need for new economic thinking that can account for the dynamic, non-linear nature of real-world economies.

 It also highlights the importance of interdisciplinary approaches, drawing on insights from fields like physics, biology and computer science to better understand and address economic challenges.